Medical Policy: 09.03.02

 - Appreciation by the patient of at least 500 seconds of arc on stereoacuity testing.

-Convergence insufficiency can often be treated by practicing convergence through exercises (eg, push-up exercises using accommodative target of letters, numbers or pictures; push-up exercises with additional base-out prisms; jump to near convergence exercises; stereogram convergence exercises; and recession from a target).
-There is also a program available which may be used on a home computer to increase convergence ability.
-The results of the computer program are often followed by an eye care professional with print outs that can be brought in to the office visit.
+Orthoptic training or vision therapy appears to be beneficial in the treatment of symptomatic convergence insufficiency and can be provided through home based therapy.
+Home based therapy should include push-up exercises using accommodative target of letters, numbers or pictures; push-up exercises with additional base-out prisms; jump to near convergence exercises; stereogram and convergence card exercises; recession from a target; and maintaining convergence for 30 to 40 seconds.
+There is also a computer based orthoptic program known as Computer Vergence System (CVS).
+The program uses random dot stereograms to form pictures that require bi-foveal fixation to stimulate the vergence system.
+The program gradually increases the amount of vergence required to appreciate the stereogram picture and can monitor progression on line.
+This may be used as part of the home therapy program and the results of the computer program are often followed by an eye care professional with print outs that can be brought in to the office visit.

-For convergence insufficiency the vision therapy usually incorporates specific treatments in order to:
+For convergence insufficiency the vision therapy usually incorporates specific treatments in order to achieve the following:

 - Normalize the near-point of convergence